Dementia affects people in different ways and changes in the behaviour or emotional state of someone living with dementia are common.

 There are many reasons why behaviours change.
 Every person living with dementia reacts to circumstances in their own way.

-Sometimes anxious behaviours may be related to changes in the brain.
+Sometimes the behaviour may be related to changes in the brain.
 Or there may be something in the environment that triggers the behaviour.
-At other times, a task may be too complex, or the person may not be feeling well.
+Other times, a task may be too complex, or the person may not be feeling well.

-Anxiety and agitation can escalate when left untreated.
-Figuring out what triggers anxious behaviour can help you find ways to prevent it from happening again.
+Understanding possible causes of the behaviour changes can help you find ways to prevent it from happening again.

 What to try